SerenePrince/noahpn/README.md

 ## Design & Philosophy

-The design is intentionally minimal and content-first.
-I wanted the site to feel:
+The design is intentionally minimal and content-first — calm, readable, structured, and uncluttered.

-- Calm
-- Readable
-- Structured
-- Uncluttered

 Some guiding principles: